mrazomej/phd/src/chapter_04/section_17_source_variability.md

 \label{eq:ch4_eq61}
 $$
 where $\left\langle R_{\text{tot}} \right\rangle$ is the repressor copy number
-as determined by an independent method -- quantitative westerns as in [@Garcia2011c] or binomial partitioning as in [@Brewster2014] --.
+as determined by an independent method--quantitative westerns as in [@Garcia2011c] or binomial partitioning as in [@Brewster2014].
 As shown in [@Weinert2014] the repressor reservoir expressions are given by
 $$
 \left\langle R_S \right\rangle= N_{S}